-At 7pm on February 16, we will host a special screening of the 2019 Academy Award Nominated Short Films.
+On February 16 there will be a special screening of the 2019 Academy Award Nominated Short Films.
 The films shown will be those nominated for the 2019 Academy Awards in the categories of Best Animated Short Film and Best Live Action Short Film.

 For the 14th consecutive year, Shorts HD and Magnolia Pictures present the Oscar-Nominated Short Films.
 This is your annual chance to predict the winners (and have the edge in your Oscar pool)!
 A perennial hit with audiences around the country and the world, don’t miss this year’s selection of shorts.
 The Academy Awards take place Sunday, Feb.
 24th.